Masihdeveloper/Advanced-Welcomer-Bot/README.md

 npm discord.js
 ```
 # Step 3
-Make sure to Fill out the `config.json` by your infomarion and according to the information that stated in their description
+Make sure to Fill out the `config.json` file by your infomarion and according to the information that stated in their description
 For exmaple all of the `"url"`only accepts links that include `https` and `http`

 # Step 4